Here are some of our faveourite things, including some that only the Brisbane locals know about.

-- A visit to the Chung Tian Buddhist Temple, which – ironically – is located in a suburb called Priestdale, south of Brisbane.
-This expansive complex is set in beautiful gardens that back onto bushland.
+Which – ironically – is located in a suburb called Priestdale, south of Brisbane.
+This expansive complex is set in beautiful gardens that back onto bush land.
 Everyone is welcome.

 You can end your visit with a delicious vegetarian meal at the Water Drop Tea House (open 10am-2pm) or simply enjoy a cup of tea and take in the gorgeous peaceful views.